nabilallam/wiki-vis-his/README.md

 know about its Wikipedia visits :)
 Additionally you can see when you are looking to donate for Wikipedia, how often did you opened a Wikipedia page.

-It is started as an Mozilla Firefox Addon but and will also available as a Chrome extension.
+It is started as an Mozilla Firefox Addon but and will be also available as a Chrome extension, hopefully soon.

 This is my first JS/Browser Extension project.
 Don't hesitate to show me, if I can improve something.